 The responsibilities are outlined in roughly chronological order within each section.

-After choosing your advisor and committee, you must fill out the appropriate advisory committee form and turn it in to the Graduate Office.
+After choosing your advisor and committee, you must fill out the appropriate advisory committee form and turn it in to the Center for Graduate Studies.
 Not turning in this form before the end of your second semester will result a hold being placed on your account so that you cannot register.
-You are always responsible for making certain that forms are returned to the Graduate Office.
+You are always responsible for making certain that forms are returned to the Center for Graduate Studies.

 Now that you have officially designated an advisory committee, you are responsible for calling meetings of the committee.
 This should be done at least once a year.
 Your first meeting should be used to establish your course program.
 The Report of the (M.S. or Ph.D.)
 Advisory Committee must be updated at each meeting.
 You must bring this form to each meeting.
 The same form is used each time.
-You can pick the form up at the Graduate Office before the meeting.
-Be sure to return the Advisory Committee Report Form to the Graduate Office after the meeting.
+You can pick the form up at the Center for Graduate Studies before the meeting.
+Be sure to return the Advisory Committee Report Form to the Center for Graduate Studies after the meeting.

 Although you have an advisory committee, YOU are responsible for making sure that you meet all of the requirements for graduation.
 Your committee and academic advisor should review your progress towards your degree and inform you if they notice missing requirements; however, committee members are not at fault if they fail to notice a missing requirement.
 If you have any concerns, go to your academic advisor--he or she is responsible for helping you satisfy requirements.